The Lunar Cycle

-Under the current lunisolar theory of precession it is assumed that the earth goes around the sun 359 degree 59 minutes and 10 arc seconds in a Tropical year, the period from like equinox to like equinox, which is equal to 365.2422 rotations of the earth.
+Under the current lunisolar theory of precession, it is assumed that the earth goes around the sun 359 degrees 59 minutes and 10 arc seconds in a Tropical year, the period from like equinox to like equinox, which is equal to 365.2422 rotations of the earth.
 This is true if you measure the position of the equinox relative to the fixed stars “outside” the solar system but it is not true if you measure the movement of the equinox relative to the sun or moon or other objects “within” the solar system, where the lunar data shows us that the earth goes around the sun a complete 360 degrees in a tropical year.
 Unfortunately, neither NASA VLBI nor any other official agency measures the earth’s orientation relative to nearby objects, so the paradox goes unnoticed.

 Earth orientation measurements are typically made relative to quasars because these objects are so distant (outside the galaxy) that they act as virtual fixed points, ideal for making measurements.
 And they are ideal.
 However, failure to consider that we are measuring from a moving frame (the SS) to a non-moving frame (the fixed stars) has led to a misinterpretation of the VLBI data.

-If the solar system were not moving then simple conclusions about the earth orientation data would be correct (Footnote 1).
+If the solar system were not moving then simple conclusions about the earth’s orientation data would be correct (Footnote 1).
 Or if we knew exactly how much the solar system was moving we could account for such movement and add or subtract such amount from the VLBI measurements.
 The problem is the solar system moves, and this moving frame needs to be taken into consideration when using points of reference outside the moving frame.
-As of this writing VLBI data interpretations do not account for this motion or any moving frames.
+As of this writing VLBI data, interpretations do not account for this motion or any moving frames.

 Ironically, astronomers unknowingly recognize the two different frames at work when it comes to routine calculations within the solar system.
 For example, when they plot the position of planets or moons within the solar system they use a tropical frame, which by definition excludes precession (Footnote 2) thus no precession adjustment is required or even considered.
-However, when the position of a star needs to be found you first find the object at a point in time (say J2000) then add precession for each year that has passed since that point.
+However, when the position of a star needs to be found you first find the object at a point in time (say J2000) and then add precession for each year that has passed since that point.
 Thus current ephemeris methods account for the two frames; precession is excluded when plotting objects within the solar system and included when plotting objects outside the solar system.

 The Lunar Cycle